binzailani3136/crudl-example-express/README.md

 * Searching is only possible on one field per ressource (this is an API limitation).
 If someome comes up with a decent solution on searching within multiple fiels (including nested fields), please let us know.

 ## Known issues
 We've been working on CRUDL for almost a year and (from our point of view) we've solved the most important and difficult issues.
-That said, there's still a lot to and here's an incomplete list of some upcoming features:
+That said, there's still a lot to do and here's an incomplete list of some upcoming features:

 * Tests.
 * Submitting forms (and filters) with enter.